ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

   - Avoid permanent markers and labels
 - Peoples performance changes over time

-## 4: drive results collaboratively
+## 4: Drive Results Collaboratively
 - Better results if (when) you lay down your power and work more collaboratively
 - Get buy-in from the team in decisions
 - Help people understand the why